Charlotte Owen, Bsc (Hons), Dip MSK Medicine, MCSP, HCPC.

 – MEPS – Perimenopausal and Menopausal Sexual Health

 – Pelvic Organ Prolapse for Physiotherapists

-- Management of acutely unwell patients admitted to medical wards, predominantly respiratory.
+- Management of acutely unwell patients admitted to medical wards, predominantly respiratory and older adults.

 - Acute complex rehabilitation of adults (all ages), including those transferred from ITU.

-- Acute and Chronic disease management (e.g. COPD, asthma, bronchiectasis, lung cancer, pneumonia) including, airway clearance techniques, shortness of breath management, self management plans, ways to improve function and daily activity.
+- Acute and Chronic disease management (e.g. COPD, asthma, bronchiectasis, lung cancer, pneumonia) including, airway clearance techniques, shortness of breath management, dysfunctional breathing, self management plans, ways to improve function and daily activity.

 - Initiation and weaning of acutely unwell patients needing Non-Invasive Ventilation.

 - Management of acutely unwell patients with COVID-19

 - Specialist Surgery – GI / Liver transplant (ward, ITU) Respiratory outpatients

 - General Medicine